The creepy crawlies turned out to be not only beneficial but crazy interesting, and intriguing and got us totally involved in our yard.

 We reduced mowing to only pathways and areas we utilized - (if we don't walk or play on it, and can't eat it, why mow it?).
 Then we added many species of native shrubs, trees*, and a few perennials each year - plants that feed caterpillars and pollinators.
 We also left the leaves and plant stems in the fall.
 We built brush piles and dug covered depressions for frogs, toads, snakes, and insects to use for home-building and raising their young.

-*A subset of our plantings include Nannyberry, blackberry, three cherry bush species, one cherry tree species, blueberry, chokecherry, chokeberry, American cranberry, winterberry, snowberry, elderberry, red raspberry, purple flowering raspberry, ground nut, hazelnut, New Jersey tea, witch hazel, buttonbush, various dogwood species, crabapple trees, yellow birch and two other species of birch, oak, hemlock, spruce, various serviceberry species, cedar, tamarck, balsam fir, red maple, redbud, mountain ash, sumac, willow, hawthorn, alder, and a variety of apple trees
+*A subset of our plantings include Nannyberry, blackberry, three cherry bush species, one cherry tree species, blueberry, chokecherry, chokeberry, American cranberry, winterberry, snowberry, elderberry, red raspberry, purple flowering raspberry, ground nut, hazelnut, New Jersey tea, witch hazel, buttonbush, various dogwood species, crabapple trees, yellow birch and two other species of birch, oak, hemlock, spruce, various serviceberry species, cedar, tamarck, balsam fir, red maple, redbud, mountain ash, sumac, willow, hawthorn, alder, and a variety of apple trees.

 Now we are spending more time in our yard observing.
 Observing the changes in our landscape, ever-increasing, season-long flowering, insect and bird diversity, and their life behaviors.
 One does not need to be an Emily Dickinson, or Charles Darwin to be committed to the close examination of nature.
 As they were, we are enchanted by the wondrous complexity of nature.

-I started a dedicated approach to observing and recording insects in the yard in 2020 ( I call it 'inverting'). iNaturalist reports that I recorded over 1,000 insect species from 2020 to July 2024 in our yard.
-A few were the first (on iNaturalist) reported as observed in Vermont. *
+I started a dedicated approach to observing and recording insects in the yard in 2020 ( I call it 'inverting'). iNaturalist reports that I recorded nearly 1,000 insect species from 2020 to July 2024 in our yard.
+A few were the first (on iNaturalist) reported as observed in Vermont. *There are approximately 21,400 species of invertebrate species in VT.
+(VT F&W).

 With this baseline count and the calculated ratios between flowering plants, we might eventually be able to assess how adding more native plant species might affect the volume and the diversity of insect and bird life we observe in our yard.